 }

-Parameter values are stored here and synced to S3.
+Parameter values are stored in Git.
 Example for development:

 locals {